Oluniyi-Akinsola/pdads-edinburgh/README.md

-# pdads-edinburgh
-Professional Data Science - Python Codes
+# Professional Data Science - Python Codes
 This is a record of my Python codes for the Professional Development Award in Data Science.